 Do you have someone who can tell you that – this might not be the best method for solving this question, or you are taking too much time in solving this specific problem.

-A classroom (virtual or physical) with a teacher provides you the benefits that you don’t get in books.
+A classroom (physical or online) with a teacher provides you the benefits that you don’t get in books.

 The end of the day, the thing that will help you in clearing JEE is a combination of the classes you attend, your teachers, and the hard work you put in by yourself.